Codecademy/docs/content/cloud-computing/concepts/cloud-services/cloud-services.md

 The advantages of Azure include:

 - The ease of integration and migration for existing Microsoft users.
-- More inexpensive for users of Microsoft products such as Windows, Active Directory and SQL Server.
+- Lower cost for users of Microsoft products such as Windows, Active Directory and SQL Server.
 - Significant support for hybrid cloud solutions.
 - The broadest geographic reach of the three platforms.